 SATA and PATA describe the physical, transport, and command protocols to build an internal connection among the storage devices and host systems.
 PATA is earlier technology with an electromagnetic interface ensuring integrity but limits the signal period.
 On the other hand, SATA is a progressive technology that provides speed with efficiency in the smallest convenience.
 The computer servers, endpoint devices, and data center systems emphasize scalability with the fastest speed that is served in PCIe.

-- PATA: Being an older version, PATA is the basic interface standard for making connections of storage devices.
+- PATA: Being an older version, PATA SSD is the basic interface standard for making connections of storage devices.
 It has initiated with the original AT attachment and gone through gradual development.
 The usual length is a maximum of 18” which is beneficial for use in the internal computer storage interface.
-To support and control signals, a 16-bit wide data bus is also used with PATA and functions at a low frequency linked to the 40-pins connector ribbon cable.
+To support and control signals, a 16-bit wide data bus is also used with PATA and functions at a low frequency linked to the 40-pin connector ribbon cable.

 - SATA: SATA is a more advantageous bus interface than PATA for its reduced cable size, cost, high data transfer speed, hot swapping, and so on.
 For interactions, SATA devices and host adapters require high-speed serial cable over the conductors.
-The fundamental SATA connector comprises a couple of twisted pairs, three ground wires, and 7-pins.
+The fundamental SATA 3 SSD connector comprises a couple of twisted pairs, three ground wires, and 7-pins.
 It implements differential transmission varying from 1.5 to 6.0GB.

-- PCIe: PCIe has been developed as a standard for display adapters in desktop computers, point-to-point memory-oriented load/store protocol.
-It has been evolved into virtually inevitable solutions for mainstream computer-to-peripheral communications.
+- PCIe: PCIe has been developed as a standard for display adapters in desktop computers, a point-to-point memory-oriented load/store protocol.
+It has been evolved into a virtually inevitable solution for mainstream computer-to-peripheral communications.
 After spanning I-generations of bandwidth expansion it is popularly known in regards to a high-speed performance by attaining economy of scale.
 The currently available solution provides 16 times faster speed in heavy-workload and high-bandwidth applications.

 The Evolution from PATA to SATA to PCIe